faaydemir/openai-powered-snippets/README.md

 };
 ```

-Here is complex snippet file:
+Here is a more complex snippet file:
 ```js
 module.exports = {
     commands: [